stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/01-setting-up-the-guestbook-portlet.markdown

 Then
 [click here](/discover/deployment/-/knowledge_base/6-2/installing-a-bundle)
 and follow the instructions to install the bundle.
 To follow best practices, you should create a `bundles` folder and unzip it there.
 The bundle's root folder is referred to as *Liferay Home* and is named according to the version, edition, and specific Liferay Portal release.
-For example, if you downloaded Liferay Portal 6.2 CE GA6 and unzipped it to a `bundles` folder on your machine, that bundle's Liferay Home folder path is:
+For example, if you downloaded Liferay Portal 6.2 CE GA6 and unzipped it to a `bundles` folder on your machine, that bundle's Liferay Home folder is:

     bundles/liferay-portal-6.2-ce-ga6